wahyudiindra/resume.md/resume.md

 Degetek Studio is a software company that focuses on delivering tech-based solutions for education and business.

+ - Implemented and improving ERD given by Tech Lead to the PostgreSQL using Prisma.
- - Implemented backend business applications while working closely with Frontend Engineer and Project Manager.
+ - Implemented backend business process while working closely with Tech Lead, Frontend Engineer, and PM.
- - Created API documentation (postman, insomnia, and rest client).
+ - Created API documentation (Postman, Insomnia, and Rest client).
- - Integration of front-end element created by front-end developers.
+ - Help Frontend Engineer integrating the backend system.

 ### <span>Internship, Elecomp Software House</span> <span>May - Aug 2017</span>

- - Develop a company profile using Code Igniter.
+ - Develop a company profile using CodeIgniter.
- - Integrate the new platform (website) with the database on the old platform (desktop).
+ - Integrating the new platform (website) using the database on the old platform (desktop).

 ## Projects